 Students in the fall of their sophomore or junior year, with a GPA of at least 3.0, are invited to apply.
 Applicants should have completed, or be currently enrolled in, two courses in ethics, moral or political philosophy, or political theory.
 A non-exhaustive selection of suitable courses is listed in the Center’s Ethics Course Catalog.
 Suggested timelines for sophomores and juniors to plan for the Undergraduate Fellowship in Ethics can be found here.

 Undergraduate Fellows receive a one-time book fund of $500, and may apply for summer funding through the Lester Kissel Grants in Practical Ethics.
 These grants support research and writing that make contributions to the understanding of practical ethics, and normally will be awarded in the summer prior to the student’s senior year.

 How to Apply

-1. Complete and submit the application webform.
+1. Complete and submit the web application form.

-(b) Unofficial transcript (fellowship recipients will be required to furnish an official transcript).
+(c) Unofficial transcript (fellowship recipients will be required to furnish an official transcript).